heirloompotato/dota-analysis/Dota-Match-Analysis.md

 of the sum of each heros’ role attributes (excluding complexity) is plotted.

-A relatively wide distribution is seen, thus normalisation might have to be done to ensure equal weighting.
+A relatively wide distribution is seen, thus normalisation can be considered to ensure equal weighting.

 One value is 0, suggesting an error on the website.